8 Simple Tips to Treat Rebellious, Frizzy Hair

 - Avoid using straighteners and hair dryers because their high temperatures dry out your hair and, like hair dyes, make hair fibers tougher.

-- Try not to constantly touch your hair; you should only comb it when wet.
+- Try not to constantly touch your hair.
+You should only comb it when it’s wet.

 - Don’t towel dry your hair too aggressively because this could break your hair cuticles.